Merrimack Valley crews going door-to-door to make sure gas safely turned off

 LAWRENCE, MASS.
-(WHDH) - Teams of technicians police and fire crews are going door-to-door to make sure the gas is safely turned off so they can begin the process of getting people back into their homes throughout Lawrence, North Andover, and Andover.
+(WHDH) - LAWRENCE, MASS.
+(WHDH) – Teams of technicians, police and fire crews are going door-to-door in Lawrence, Andover, and North Andover to make sure the gas is safely turned off so they can begin the process of getting people back into their homes.

 But the lack of information about that process is taking a toll on people’s patience.